Major (film): Plot

 In 2008, Sandeep is well established in his career as a training officer for the 51 Special Action Group of the NSG and is married to Isha, but their marriage is in trouble.
 Sandeep asks for leave to try and save his marriage.
 On the same day as Sandeep's leave though, Pakistani terrorists arrive in Mumbai by boat and they proceed to orchestrate deadly attacks in the city.
 Desperately crowds start heading to the Taj Hotel for safety but the terrorists also enter the hotel and start shooting at staff and guests spontaneously.
 The local police are called to the scene but they are ill-equipped to deal with the threat.
 Upon discovering the terrorist attacks in Mumbai, Sandeep requests Commander Shera to allow him to participate in the NSG mission to neutralize the terrorist threat.
 They leave for Mumbai and commence the military counterterrorism operation: Operation Black Tornado, but the NSG encounters numerous obstacles and problems upon arriving at the scene.
 They lack surveillance cameras to discover the number of people inside the building.

-The terrorists have installed deadly booby traps and trip wires with bombs throughout the premises.
+The terrorists have installed deadly booby traps and tripwires with bombs throughout the premises.
 Several hotel staff and guests end up crowded together in a locked room, all bound and gagged on the floor.
 To make matters worse there is an intrusive media circus swarming outside the hotel reporting the NSG's known operations and movements, information which the terrorists use.
 Meanwhile, a guest named Pramoda Reddy, who is trapped on the fifth floor, manages to keep herself hidden from the gunmen.
-She ultimately takes responsibility to rescue British tourist's young daughter, named Shirley.
+She ultimately takes responsibility to rescue a British tourist's young daughter, named Shirley.
 Sandeep talks to Isha over the phone.
 She is applying for divorce and scolds Sandeep for not being there with her when she had a miscarriage, but she is horrified when she discovers that Sandeep is at the Taj Hotel.
 As the NSG rescue more hostages (several of whom remain tied up inside a locked banquet hall) and starts closing in on the remaining terrorists, Pramoda calls the downstairs lobby using a walkie-talkie from one of the dead security guards.